NucleusPowered/site-v1/docs/modules/chat.md

 Since 0.4, URLs are detected by Nucleus and are made clickable.
 This requires the `nucleus.chat.url` permission.

+<a name="namecolours"></a>
 ## Default Name Colours

 If you have a compatible permissions plugin installed, setting a player's (or their group's) `namecolor`/`namecolour` permission option will colour their display name that colour be default.
-This can be overriden by players who can use colour codes in their nicknames.
+This can be overridden by players who can use colour codes in their nicknames.

+This option accepts both names of colours and single character Minecraft colour codes - that is, `black` and `0` will both colour the player's name in black.

 ## Default Chat Colours

 If you have a compatible permissions plugin installed, setting a player's (or their group's) `chatcolor`/`chatcolour` permission option will colour their chat that colour by default.
-This can be overriden by players who can use colour codes in their chat.
+This can be overridden by players who can use colour codes in their chat.

+Like `namecolour`, this accepts both named colours and single character colour codes.